Barsonvenus/Memories-of-Self-Care-and-Literature/README.md

 # Installation:

-Download source code; put into new folder which in turn should be in a folder labelled 'Submods' in MAS's 'Game' directory, alongside the "Mod_assets" folder and all the scripts for MAS.
+Download source code; in MAS's 'Game' directory (calongside the "Mod_assets" folder and all the scripts for MAS), make sure there is a 'Submods' folder (Create if needed.)
+Make sure SCL is in a folder of it's own inside the 'Submods' folder.

 Auto-updater version requires Booplicate's [Submod Updater Plugin](https://github.com/Booplicate/MAS-Submods-SubmodUpdaterPlugin) otherwise you will encounter a error upon booting up the game.